evvvvil/urptransitionshaders-docs/README.md

 ## What does it do?

 Extends URP shaders to add a transiton feature to reveal / fade any object or group of objects.<br>
-Retains all URP material features intact such as: lighting, surface options, surface inputs.<br>
+Retains all URP material features intact such as: lighting, surface options, surface inputs, etc.<br>
-Surgically adds transition feature into URP shaders without disturbing "that tasty URP sauce".
+Surgically adds the transition feature into URP shaders without disturbing "that tasty URP sauce".

 Please CTRL / CMD click to [see demo video in a new tab](https://www.youtube.com/watch?v=O7nvYtbpcAo).